Pleochism/pylor/DOCS.md

     > -   `PUT /acacia/one/two => acacia.one.two.put`

--   If the path contains any parameters (including UIDs added automatically by Rester for GET, PUT and DELETE endpoints), a permission is generated which removes the leading colons from the wildcards.
+-   If the path contains any parameters (including UIDs added automatically by Pylor for GET, PUT and DELETE endpoints), a permission is generated which removes the leading colons from the wildcards.